SoftUni-Internal/interactive-content/RO/02-Objects-and-Classes/05-Homework.md

 The elements are registered in a very simple way.

-When you have processed all of the input data, you must print them in a specific order.
+When you have processed all of the input data, you have to print them in a specific order.

-For every System, you must print its components in a specified order and for every Component, you must print its Subcomponents in a specified order.
+For every **system**, you need to print its components in a specified order, and for every **component**, you must print its Subcomponents in a specified order.

 The **Systems** you have stored must be ordered by the **number of components** in **descending order** as **first criteria** and by **alphabetical order** as **second criteria**.